debops/debops/docs/getting-started.rst

 add the root CA used to sign the registry's certificate through the debops.pki_ role.

+This role does not support switching from Docker CE to Docker EE on an already installed machine.
+It does support switching from distribution repository to upstream.
+However, it is recommended to start with a clean machine if possible.

 ``debops.docker`` relies on configuration managed by debops.core_, debops.ferm_, and debops.pki_ Ansible roles.